q-m/questionmark-barcodes/doc/dummy-eans.md

 While barcodes are a central part of our infrastructure, so that we can relate products across data sources and supermarkets, there are cases when we want to include products that don't have a barcode.
 As an intermediate solution, we're giving certain products without an EAN an effective dummy EAN.

 Barcode prefix `9669` is used as a Questionmark-specific barcode.
 It is a GS1 Global Office prefix, and until now not found on supermarkets products, and not likely to be in the future.
-Note that these barcodes _should not_ be communicated _outside_ Questionmark, since they are merely a tool to reduce complexity in our systems.
+Note that these barcodes _should not_ be communicated _outside_ Questionmark, since they are merely a tool to reduce complexity in Questionmark's systems.
 It is not GS1-compliant.

 These are the current use-cases for dummy barcodes: